mikaello/rescript-clean-deep/README.md

 ## Contribute

 If you find bugs or there are updates in [clean-deep](https://github.com/nunofgs/clean-deep), feel free to open an issue or PR.
-If you are upgrading _clean-deep_, please use yarn so `yarn.lock` is updated.
+If you are upgrading any dependencies, please use yarn so `yarn.lock` is updated.